zapabob/ROCm/README.md

 1. Generation of trace data per MPI (or process) rank.

-2. Use of a new "merge_traces.sh" utility script (see: <insert link here>) to combine traces from multiple processes into a unified trace for profiling.
+2. Use of a new ["merge_traces.sh" utility script](https://github.com/ROCm-Developer-Tools/rocprofiler/blob/rocm-4.3.x/bin/merge_traces.sh) to combine traces from multiple processes into a unified trace for profiling.

 For example, to accomplish step #1, ROCm provides a simple bash wrapper that demonstrates how to generate a unique output directory per process: